Product icon Help book icon Video Mill : User's Guide

 Overview

 SRT Subtitles is a simple, popular file format for applying subtitles to videos for national language translation, hearing impaired aid or other purposes.
-See the Subtitles Tools section for details about third party tools for editing, converting and extracting SRT files.
+There are many tools available for editing and extracting SRT files.
+If you have subtitles in another format other than SRT, there are lots of converters available (many free).
+See the Subtitles Tools section for details about third party tools.

-Video Mill can read SRT Subtitles files and apply them to a video using the Marquee system.
+Video Mill can read SRT Subtitles files and apply them to a video using the Marquee feature.

 Marquee Style for Subtitles

-You can use any Marquee Style you want for visual presentation (font, colors, etc).
-In most cases for Subtitles, you will want to use a Marquee Style that docks the Marquee to the bottom (or top) of the Media Screen (as in Figure 1).
+You can create a custom Marquee Style for visual presentation (font family, size, colors, etc).
+In most cases for Subtitles, you will want to use a Marquee Style that docks the Marquee to the bottom (or top) of the Media Screen.

 How to Apply Subtitles